gilberttang/CS-171-Introduction-to-Artificial-Intelligence/AI Project for Tic Tac Toe/README.txt

-AI for Tic Tac Toe
+CS 171 Project: AI for Tic Tac Toe

 Open ConnectK.jar to start the Tic Tac Toe game.
 Then click File > New > Add AI